 The Company maintains an unfunded SERP which is designed to retain and recruit key executives.
-Participants in the SERP, including certain named executive officers, are selected by management as employees whom management most wants to retain because of their superior performance and are approved for participation by the Committee.
+Participants in the SERP, including certain named executive officers, were selected by management as employees whom management most wanted to retain because of their superior performance and were approved for participation by the Committee.
+The Company closed the plan to new participants as of December 2015.